 The idea of Portrait Surrounded by Artistic Devices grew from the curtain motif of previous pictures.
 The reasoning went something like this: curtains are associated with theatricality; visually the theater is an arrangement on a stage of figures and objects; the traditional still-life painting in art schools (based on Cézanne) is usually an arrangement of apples and vases or wine bottles on a table cloth, perhaps a curtain in repose.
 Remembering that Cézanne had said everything can be reduced to a cone, I conceived the idea of inventing some still-lifes ….
 I must admit that the dubious acrobatics of the reasoning were of great appeal at the time.

-Back in L.A. in the autumn (after driving from Boulder through the old Colorado gold mines, San Francisco, and Disneyland), Hockney works at [NESTED]the Gemini Ltd. workshop on A Hollywood Collection, his first project with printer Ken Tyler.
-The series of six lithographs in color conjures the art collection of a Hollywood star, with each image depicting a fictional artwork in its frame.
+Back in L.A. in the autumn (after driving from Boulder through the old Colorado gold mines, San Francisco, and Disneyland), Hockney works at the Gemini G.E.L workshop on A Hollywood Collection, his first project with printmaker Ken Tyler.
+The series of six lithographs in color conjures up the art collection of a Hollywood star, with each image depicting a fictional artwork in its frame.

 Pictures with frames

-- Pictures with Frames and Still-Life Pictures, Kasmin Limited, London (opens Dec 3).
+- Pictures with Frames and Still-Life Pictures, Kasmin Limited, London, UK (opens Dec 3, 1965).